VincentWei/minigui-live-demo-server/README.md

 ## Other information

-Note that this Server is based on the work of allinurl at:
+Note that this Server is derived from gwsocket:

     https://github.com/allinurl/gwsocket